dan-kruk/pyselenium/readme.md

 ---

-Optional: install and start the hub/node(s) with the following command:
+Recommended - install and start selenium

-`hub`		#starts hub and node
+`hub`		#hub and node

-`hub hub`	#starts just hub
+`hub hub`	#just hub

-`hub node`	#starts just node
+`hub node`	#just node, pass 2nd param host:port which would point node to remote hub

 ---

-Optional on `Windows`:
+Optional on `Windows`

 download [cygwin](http://cygwin.com/setup-x86_64.exe)

 and install `setup-x86_64.exe -q -P nc,wget,vim,git,subversion,openssh`

-The above `hub` script and some demo test runner scripts are shell scripts.
+The above `hub` script and some demo test runner scripts are shell scripts

-You may do it - script runners etc, some other funny way
+Or you may do it, like script runners etc, by some other funny way

 ---